CONCORD

+CONCORD, also referred to as CONCORD Europe, is the European confederation of non-governmental organisations working on sustainable development and international development cooperation.

-CONCORD (European NGO Confederation for Relief and Development) is the European NGO confederation for Relief and Development.
-It was founded in 2003 and is the main NGO interlocutor with the EU institutions on development policy. it has 28 national associations, 18 international networks and 2 associate member representing 1,800 NGOs which are supported by millions of citizens across Europe.
-Its members are national NGO platforms and international NGO networks.
-Its secretariat is based in Brussels.
+It was established in its current form in 2003 and is the main NGO interlocutor with the EU institutions on development policy.
+As of 2024 it was made up of 57 member organisations, which are national NGO platforms and international NGO networks, representing more than 2,600 NGOs.

 The stated goal of the Confederation is to enhance the impact of European development NGOs by combining expertise and accountability.
-Since 2003, CONCORD has reviewed and protested the EU's policies and practices relation to overseas aid and its commitment to the UN Millennium Development Goals, policy coherence for development and funding issues.
+Since 2003, CONCORD has reviewed and protested the EU's policies and practices relation to overseas aid and its commitment to the UN Millennium Development Goals and Sustainable Development Goals, policy coherence for development and funding issues.

+CONCORD maintains a secretariat based in Brussels, Belgium.

+History

+The organisation was registered in Belgium in 1980 but established by development NGOs from across Europe in its current form in 2003.
+CONCORD is an acronym for CONfederation for COoperation of Relief and Development NGOs.
+This name is no longer used and CONCORD is now describing itself as "European Confederation of NGOs working on sustainable development and international cooperation".

 EU Development Policy

-The EU and its Member States are the world's biggest donors of official development assistance.
+The EU and its member states are the world's biggest donors of official development assistance.
 A major area of work for EU development policy operates within the Cotonou agreement which establishes a relationship between the EU and African, Caribbean and Pacific states related to development policy.

 EU action in the field of development is based on the European Consensus on Development, signed on 20 December 2005, whereby EU Member States, the Council, the European Parliament and the European Commission agreed to a common EU vision of development.

 EU partnerships and dialogue with developing countries promote respect for human rights, fundamental freedoms, peace, democracy, good governance, and gender equality, the rule of law, solidarity and justice through global education.
-European Community's contribution is focused in certain areas of intervention, responding to the needs of partner countries.
+The European Community's contribution is focused on certain areas of intervention, responding to the needs of partner countries.